Siege of Carthage (Third Punic War): Background

-Carthage and Rome fought the 17-year long Second Punic War between 218 and 201 BC, which ended with a Roman victory.
+Carthage and Rome fought the 17-year Second Punic War between 218 and 201 BC, which ended with a Roman victory.
 The peace treaty imposed on the Carthaginians stripped them of all of their overseas territories, and some of their African ones.
 An indemnity of 10,000 silver talents was to be paid over 50 years.
 Hostages were taken.
 Carthage was forbidden to possess war elephants and its fleet was restricted to 10 warships.
-It was prohibited from waging war outside Africa, and in Africa only with Rome's express permission.
-Many senior Carthaginians wanted to reject it, but Hannibal spoke strongly in its favour and it was accepted in spring 201 BC.
+It was prohibited from waging war outside Africa, and in Africa only with Rome's permission.
+Many senior Carthaginians wanted to reject it, but Hannibal spoke strongly in its favour and it was accepted in early 201 BC.
 Henceforth, it was clear that Carthage was politically subordinate to Rome.

 At the end of the war, the Roman ally Masinissa emerged as by far the most powerful ruler among the Numidians, the dominant indigenous people in North Africa west of Egypt.
 Over the following 50 years, he repeatedly took advantage of Carthage's inability to protect its possessions.
 Whenever Carthage petitioned Rome for redress, or permission to take military action, Rome backed its ally, Masinissa, and refused.
 Masinissa's seizures of and raids into Carthaginian territory became increasingly flagrant.
 In 151 BC, Carthage raised a large army commanded by Hasdrubal and, the treaty notwithstanding, counterattacked the Numidians.
 The campaign ended in disaster and the army surrendered; a large number of Carthaginians were subsequently massacred by the Numidians.
 Hasdrubal escaped to Carthage, where in an attempt to placate Rome he was condemned to death.
 Carthage had paid off its indemnity and was prospering economically, but was no military threat to Rome.
 Nevertheless, elements in the Roman Senate had long wished to destroy Carthage, and, using the illicit Carthaginian military action as a pretext, began preparing a punitive expedition.
-Carthaginian embassies attempted to negotiate with Rome, but when the large North African port city of Utica went over to Rome in 149 BC the Senate and the People's Assembly declared war.
+Carthaginian embassies attempted to negotiate with Rome, but when the large North African port city of Utica went over to Rome in 149 BC the Senate and the centuriate assembly declared war.

 It was the long-standing Roman procedure to elect two men each year, known as consuls, to each lead an army.
 A large Roman army landed at Utica in 149 BC under both consuls for the year, Manius Manilius commanding the army and Lucius Censorius the fleet.
 The Carthaginians continued to attempt to appease Rome, and sent an embassy to Utica.
 The consuls demanded that they hand over all weaponry, and reluctantly the Carthaginians did so.
 Great convoys took enormous stocks of equipment from Carthage to Utica.
 Surviving records state that these included 200,000 sets of armour and 2,000 catapults.
 Their warships all sailed to Utica and were burnt in the harbour.
 Once Carthage was disarmed, the consuls made the further demand that the Carthaginians abandon their city and relocate 16 km away from the sea; Carthage would then be destroyed.
 The Carthaginians abandoned negotiations and prepared to defend their city.